-To translate this page, we click on the plus icon in the Language box.
+To translate this page, click on the plus icon in the Language box.

-This sends a page to your translation editor.
-The SEO attributes are shown along the content of your page.
+This opens the page in the Advanced Translation Editor.
+Here, you can translate the SEO attributes along with the content of your page.
 After you are done with translation click Finish button.

 The newly added Spanish translation has its own page.
 As a new page, it has its own title and contents.
-The SEO attributes are “just another set of custom contents”, as far as WPML is concerned.
+The SEO attributes are just another set of custom content, as far as WPML is concerned.

-To save you work, WPML will automatically synchronize the “non-text” fields and let you translate the textual fields.
+To save you work, WPML automatically synchronizes the “non-text” fields and lets you translate the text fields.
 Here are the SEO attributes for the Spanish translation of our page.

-If you dig deeper, you will notice that the non-textual settings are synchronized between the translations.
+If you dig deeper, you will notice that the non-text settings are synchronized between the translations.

-If you update the non-textual settings in the default language page then click on the Update button, you will see the spinning arrows icon in the language meta-box, which indicates that the content is translated, but the translation needs updating.
-To update the non-textual setting in the secondary language page, follow the steps below:
+If you update the non-text settings in the default language page then click on the Update button, you will see the spinning arrows icon in the language meta-box, which indicates that the content is translated, but the translation needs updating.
+To synchronize the non-text setting in the secondary language page:

 - Click the spinning arrows icon to go to the Translation Editor page.

-- Fill in the fields with your translated content and mark them as completed and save all the changes.
+- Fill in the fields with your translated content and save all the changes.

-You can enable breadcrumbs in the advanced settings on the SEO → Search Appearance page, under the Breadcrumbs tab.
+You can enable breadcrumbs on the SEO → Search Appearance page, under the Breadcrumbs tab.
 Once enabled, the page titles added to breadcrumbs will automatically appear in the appropriate language.

 The only exception is the anchor text for the homepage.
-You need to translate it in the WPML String Translation panel.
-This is shown in the following screenshot.
+You need to translate by going to WPML → String Translation.

 A sitemap is an XML file that lists all the pages on your site for search engines like Google.